 That Kind of Neighborhood: Creating, Contesting, and Commodifying Place Reputation

-My dissertation argues that the key to understanding neighborhoods is understanding the generative power of reputation.
+My current book project argues that the key to understanding neighborhoods is understanding the generative power of reputation.
 We live in a world where people want to know everything they can about the things they consume, whether those things are records, potential partners, or neighborhoods.
 More crucially, we live in a world where this is increasingly possible because of the proliferation of media and location-based social networking.
 As a commercial for the iPhone tells us, “there’s an app for that.”
 Those who stand to benefit or suffer because of this set of circumstances are incentivized to take advantage of, or ameliorate against, this proliferation of knowledge in their own day-to-day lives.
 This set of circumstances leads to the question that motivates this dissertation: what are the social consequences—for individuals, for groups, and for neighborhoods themselves—of a society where a place’s reputation is visible, consequential, and potentially manageable?

 To answer this question, I look to a group of people particularly vulnerable to—and as a result, particularly attuned to—shifts in a neighborhood’s reputation: neighborhood merchants.
 Merchants as a group are deeply attuned not only to life in their neighborhoods, but to the way other people understand their neighborhoods.
 After all, they have to be—their livelihoods depend on people coming to their stores, which in turn depends on people coming to their neighborhoods.
 More than being attentive observers, merchants are also active participants in the production, consolidation, and/or contestation of their neighborhoods’ reputations, and my dissertation demonstrates the concrete actions merchants take to influence their neighborhoods’ reputations, in pursuit of ends both cultural and economic.
 I explore the creation, contestation, and commodification of place reputation by looking at three Chicago neighborhoods with very different kinds of reputation and very different reputational processes: Wicker Park’s reputational hipness, Bridgeport’s reputational racism, and Woodlawn’s reputational danger.